MichaelaBrezinova/MichaelaBrezinova.github.io/README.md

 # Landing page for LYRE music recommender

-This is a temporary version for the website, while we are migrating the full pipeline to be functioning externally.
+This is a temporary version of the website while we are migrating the full pipeline to be functioning externally.